jacobdensford/jacobdensford.com/pages/adventure-planning.md

 ## Before Session Zero

-Come up with a few ideas about the campaign, a broad concept of the world, and a hook.
+Come up with a few ideas about the campaign, a broad concept of the world, a potential overarching theme, and a hook.
 But don't plan too much before session zero.
 Let the heroes your players create inform the world and where things could go.
 After session zero, continue with the following steps.

 ## Campaign Hook